wagtail/wagtail.org/README.md

 ### Pulling staging data

-If you'd like to work with staging data and have access, run the following commands if you're on Mac/Linux (POSIX):
+If you'd like to work with staging data and have been granted access, run the following commands if you're on Mac/Linux (POSIX):

 ```
 fab pull-staging-data